Best Alexa devices Android Central 2021

 - Only two color options

-Amazon offers several different paths to its Fire TV experience, from the Insignia and Toshiba Fire TV Edition TVs to the set-top Fire TV Cube.
-But none of those options is as popular nor as affordable as the Fire TV Stick lineup.
+Amazon offers several paths to its Fire TV experience, from the best Fire TV Edition TVs made by Insignia and Toshiba to the set-top Fire TV Cube.
+But none of those options are as popular or affordable as the best Fire TV Sticks.
 And the new Fire TV Stick Lite might be the most appealing yet.

 - Super affordable